astorDev/nist/webhooks/send/article/index.md

 });
 ```

-Here's how our `Program.cs` will look in assemblance:
+Here's how our `Program.cs` will look in assembly:

 ```csharp
 global using Microsoft.EntityFrameworkCore;